mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 ```

 **5. Review & Apply the Changes**

 Finally, run `$ terraform plan` to verify the import was successful.
 Ideally this should show: "No changes.
 Infrastructure is up-to-date."
 In such cases, you may choose not to run `$ terraform apply`.
-But in general, after making changes to your Terraform configurations, it's a good practice to run `$ terraform apply` to ensure your infrastructure matches your configuration after you have fully reviewed and are confidence in any proposed changed to your infrastructure .
+But in general, after making changes to your Terraform configurations, it's a good practice to run `$ terraform apply` to ensure your infrastructure matches your configuration after you have fully reviewed any proposed changed to your infrastructure.

-the changes with terraform apply.
-This will make Terraform update its state to reflect the current infrastructure.

-**6. Review the Changes**
 After applying the changes, review them to ensure everything has worked as expected.
 If you encounter any discrepancies or issues, use your backup to restore the previous state and investigate the cause of the problem before trying again.

 By following these steps, you will be able to upgrade smoothly and efficiently to the new Programmatic API Key workflow for the Terraform MongoDB Atlas Provider introduced in v1.10.0!
 As always if you run into any issues or need to report any bugs feel free to open a new issue on our [GitHub repo](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/new/choose).